Verida Documentation

 • Human readable database name

 There is no concept of a central database, however many applications need to access aggregated data.
 Traditional API’s and databases can be used for this purpose, however it must be made clear to a user when their data is being duplicated and used in that way.
-Also see the shared databases section below for an alternative approach.
+Also see the section below for an alternative approach.

 We have some early thoughts on how to provide privacy preserving aggregated data for applications, but they are not a current priority.